gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *Thud!* Razi hit the sail and fell to the deck.

 "Oh hells," Gaeston swore.
 Erileine whirled around.
-Standing at the top of the cliff, the Hett magician raised his hands and brought them together.
+Standing at the top of the cliff, the blind Hett magician raised his hands and brought them together.

 *Whoomp!* Banefire fell toward them.
-Erileine screamed as it splashed against something invisible above the mast.
-A roiling mass of flame poured around them and past them and then fell away behind them as the *Presumption* fled into the night.
+Thomas pointed at it and shouted words no human throat was ever meant to make.
+Erileine screamed as the fire splashed against something invisible above the mast.
+A roiling mass of flame poured past them and to fall away as the *Presumption* fled into the night.

 "Razi!"
 Erileine knelt beside the bookster and shook him.
 "Razi, wake